openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

         * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a certain claim in the Credential for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included:
             * `name`: OPTIONAL.
 String value of a display name for the claim.
             * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
-An array of `claims.display.name` values that lists them in the order they should be displayed by the Wallet.
+An array of the claim name values that lists them in the order they should be displayed by the Wallet.

 The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `vc+sd-jwt`.